TUGS: Physics-based Compact Representation of Underwater Scenes by Tensorized Gaussian: Introduction

+More recently, 3D Gaussian Splatting (3DGS) \cite{3DGS_2023_TOG} introduces an explicit point-based scene representation with learnable 3D Gaussians (e.g., position, covariance, color, and opacity), enabling rapid optimization and real-time rendering for clear-medium scenarios.
+However, when directly applied to underwater imagery, 3DGS often allocates many low-opacity primitives to explain medium-induced attenuation and scattering, which can introduce redundancy, artifacts, and increased storage and rendering costs in complex underwater environments.
+Recent 3DGS-based underwater methods, such as SeaSplat \cite{seasplat_2024_arXiv} and UW-GS \cite{uwgs_2025_WACV}, incorporate physically motivated image-formation cues to better account for the medium; nevertheless, they largely retain the original primitive-level parameterization and densification, and rely on additional learnable components or auxiliary signals (e.g., appearance networks, pseudo-depth, motion masks), which increases complexity and storage.

-To address the above issues, we propose the Tensorized Underwater Gaussian Splatting (\methodName), which utilizes different mode-1 slices of tensorized Gaussian to render the underwater object geometry together with the water medium.
-Moreover, \methodName~leverages advanced tensor decomposition techniques to obtain a compact representation, significantly reducing the number of parameters required for modeling objects and water medium.
+To address the above issues, we propose the Tensorized Underwater Gaussian Splatting (\methodName), which utilizes different mode-1 slices of tensorized Gaussians to simulate the underwater object and medium. \methodName~is a compact representation based on advanced tensor decomposition, which reduces the number of parameters required for simulating objects and water media.
+Specifically, we couple the object and medium as two mode-1 slices of $\mathcal{G}\!\in\!\mathbb{R}^{2\times N\times M}$ and enforce factor sharing via a rank-$R$ CP decomposition, making the medium branch an $O(R)$ add-on and reducing parameters from $2MN$ to $(M+N+2)R$.
 As shown in \cref{fig:simple_comp}, compared to 3DGS, TUGS uses only 20\% of the parameters while maintaining a similar rendering speed.
-Meanwhile, SeaThru-NeRF requires 383 MB and renders at 0.09 FPS, whereas our method achieves 106 FPS with just 21 MB.
-This efficiency makes \methodName~particularly suitable for memory-constrained underwater robotics and vehicles.
+Meanwhile, SeaThru-NeRF\cite{SeaThruNeRF_2023_CVPR} requires 383 MB and renders at 0.09 FPS, whereas our method achieves 106 FPS with just 21 MB.
+This efficiency makes \methodName~particularly suitable for memory-constrained multimedia applications in adverse environments, such as underwater robotics and vehicles.